bartificer/programming-by-stealth/docs/pbs16.md

 pbs.say("calling doubler() with the string '8' as the first arg results in " + doubler('8'));
 ```

-This does work correctly when no argument is passed, but, it can’t tell the difference between no argument, and any other argument that evaluates to false.
+This does work correctly when no argument is passed, but it can’t tell the difference between no argument and any other argument that evaluates to false.

 What we need is a proper test for undefinedness.
 This is where the `typeof` operator comes in.

 If a variable is undefined, then applying the `typeof` operator to it will result in the string `'undefined'` – `typeof x === 'undefined'`.
-Knowing this, we can re-write our function from above like so:
+Knowing this, we can rewrite our function from above like so:

 ```javascript
 function doubler(n){